zobin8/feed2shark/docs/source/configure.rst

 For the [cache] section:

-- cachefile: the path to the cache file storing ids of already tweeted links.
+- cachefile: the path to the cache file storing ids of already tooted links.
 Absolute path is mandatory.
 This file should always use the .db extension.
 - cache_limit: length of the cache queue. defaults to 100.

 For the [rss] section:

 - uri: the url of the rss feed to parse
 - uri_list: a path to a file with several adresses of rss feeds, one by line.
 Absolute path is mandatory.
-- tweet: format of the tweet you want to post.
+- toot: format of the toot you want to post.
 It should use existing entries of the RSS fields like {title} or {link}.
 Launch it with this field empty to display all available entries.
 - {one field of the rss feed}_pattern: takes a string representing a pattern to match for a specified field of each rss entry of the rss feed, like title_pattern or summary_pattern.
 - {one field of the rss feed}_pattern_case_sensitive: either the pattern matching for the specified field should be case sensitive or not.
 Default to true if not specified.
 - no_uri_pattern_no_global_pattern: don't apply global pattern (see above) when no pattern-by-uri is defined in the uri_list.
 Allows to get all entries of a rss in the uri_list because no pattern is defined so we match them all.
 Defaults to false, meaning the global patterns will be tried on every rss in the uri_list NOT HAVING specific patterns and so ONLY entries from the specific uri in the uri_list matching the global patterns will be considered.